 For full instructions, see Add organizations for user management.

 If you add users from different customers to the same organization, any user with administrator permissions can view, modify, and restore data for all other users in that shared organization, regardless of the user's customer affiliation.

 Step 2: Add users

 We recommend adding a user for each person in the organization.
-The administration console offers a few different ways to add users, giving you flexibility to quickly add one user or add multiple users at once.
-See Add users from the administration console for details.
+The Code42 console offers a few different ways to add users, giving you flexibility to quickly add one user or add multiple users at once.
+See Add users from the Code42 console for details.